aviadlevy/ktuvitDownloader/README.rst

 The "flow" is:

 - scan *"base"* directory, and **clean** any files smaller than 750KB, or videos smaller than 30MB.
-- search all video files on ktuvit.com and try to find best subtitle.
+- search all video files on wizdom.xyz and try to find best subtitle.
 - if we found a match, download and move the video+subtitle to the *"dest"* directory.

 TODO List: